Grid Monitoring with Synchro-Waveform and AI Foundation Model Technologies: Conclusion

 \section{Conclusion}

 The future power grid will be dominated by power electronics-operated energy resources with fast dynamics and rich stochasticity.
-The state-of-the-art grid monitoring and control is ill-equipped to address formidable challenges brought by large-scale integration of renewables, multi-sector electrification, and climate-change-induced natural disasters.
-Therefore, next-generation monitoring must be based on synchronized CPOW measurements to provide high-fidelity and high-resolution situational awareness and control.
-To this end, this paper offers an approach to compression and interactive networking of CPOW data streaming integrated with data analytics at local IED and control centers.
+The existing grid monitoring and control framework is inadequate to address new challenges brought by large-scale integration of renewables, multi-sector electrification, and climate-change-induced natural disasters, and the next-generation monitoring and control need to include high-resolution synchro-waveform measurement technology and leverage powerful AI tools.

+{The proposed physics-based AI foundation model is an initial attempt to extend the successful LLM-based foundation models to meet challenges in power system operations.
+Among the many challenges of this endeavor that have yet to be addressed here is the complexity involved in pre-training foundation models for power system applications.
+Unlike the LLM-based foundation model, where a single foundation model can be used for all text-based applications of the same language, a foundation model for power systems needs to be locational, as measurement at each location has its own characteristics and constraints.
+Although the innovation-based foundation model is considerably smaller than the LLM-based foundation model, the amount of pre-training can be significant.
+Using transfer learning techniques, as we have observed in our experiments, can significantly reduce the complexity of pre-training.}